gustaveroussy/sopa/docs/faq.md

 ## How to provide dictionnaries to CLI arguments?

 Some CLI arguments are optionnal dictionnaries.
-For instance, [`sopa read`](../cli/#sopa-read) has a `--kwargs` option.
+For instance, `sopa convert` has a `--kwargs` option.
 In that case, a dictionnary can be provided as an inline string, for instance:

 `--kwargs "{'backend': 'rioxarray'}"`